SarangRao20/Reading-hall-management/README.md

 ## 👥 Team

-Developed as part of the CEP (Capstone Engineering Project) initiative.
+Developed as part of the CEP (Community Engagement Program) initiative.